tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 Functions are at the bottom of the list, and we will be covering those in quite some detail.
 There will be chapters dedicated to functions and different frameworks for conceptualizing how to use them together in order to build larger ideas.
-Ultimately, functions allow us to define units of logic to let us use in our programs.
+Ultimately, functions allow us to define units of logic to let us use them in our programs.
 Structuring functions correctly can help you express complex ideas almost effortlessly, and possibly reuse logic so you have less code.

 ## Special Types